-- You must appear in person (at the Office of Financial Aid, 131 College Circle, Swainsboro, GA) present a valid government-issued photo ID and a signed statement of educational purpose (to be submitted in person upon your arrival on campus). - For tax filers, successfully utilize the IRS's Data Retrieval Tool on the FAFSA (preferred option).
-Stepby- step instructions for using this tool are available or provide a copy of a 2013 federal tax return transcript.
+- You must appear in person at one of the EGSC Student Affairs campus locations, present a valid government-issued photo ID and a signed statement of educational purpose. - For tax filers, successfully utilize the IRS's Data Retrieval Tool on the FAFSA (preferred option).
+Stepby- step instructions for using this tool are available or provide a copy of the tax filer's federal tax return transcript.

-- For non-tax filers, provide a copy of 2012 W-2 statement(s). - If anyone in your household received SNAP benefits in 2012 or 2013, provide a signed statement indicating receipt of such benefits. - If anyone in your household paid child support to another household in 2013, provide a signed statement indicating the amount of child support paid, to whom it was paid and for whom it was paid.
+- For non-tax filers, provide a copy of W-2 statement(s) and non-tax filer statement from the IRS (if other than a dependent student). - If anyone in your household received SNAP benefits at any time during the past two years, provide a signed statement indicating receipt of such benefits. - If anyone in your household paid child support to another household at any time during the tax year in question, provide a signed statement indicating the amount of child support paid, to whom it was paid and for whom it was paid.